 For now, will you consider a hypothetical with me, using the mathematical scenario that I’ve come up with to express myself?
 It will make me so happy if you indulge me here!!!

 What if evil is something we cannot possibly be rid of, in human form?
 Attempting to eliminate evil is magnetically satisfying, yet prison “rehabilitation”, death row, war on terror, outlawing drugs etc, etc… just aren’t doing the trick, are they?
 Let’s pull away for a moment, and observe humanity from the sky-scraper view.
 Many believe that there is a balance of good and evil in our world.
 What if this balance is, indeed, one of many laws of human existence?
-In thinking of this balance, a ying and yang, let’s conceive of each participating element (good and evil) as existing in definitive mathematical quantities, equal to one another.
+In thinking of this balance, a yin and yang, let’s conceive of each participating element (good and evil) as existing in definitive mathematical quantities, equal to one another.

 Although (the total sum of X) = (the total sum of Y), X and Y are dispersed unevenly throughout the human population, residing in each of us in a different balance.
 In other words X does not = Y in each human being.
 In some of us X < Y, and in others X > Y. Our luck of the draw, fate, and/or freewill combine with the circumstances of our nature and nurture to endow us each with a certain portion of X and Y. At different times in our lives we may manifest our portion of X and Y in different ways, OR we may experience an increase in our portion of each value of X and Y that we are carrying.
 At certain times we may notice that we are making mistakes, hurting someone we love, or hurting ourselves through destructive habits.
 These manifestations may alert us that we have suffered an increase in the portion of Y that we are carrying, often due to unresolved loss and/or trauma.

 When one is carrying too much Y to endure, he/she may believe that a transfer of Y to another human is possible, and that it may provide relief.
 Observing someone especially rich in X, this tormented soul may believe that their chosen victim can endure an increase in Y, and share it through violence and/or violation (likely using the same or similar method of transfer they experienced in their own receipt of Y).
 Once victim, this perpetrator may remember the desperate quality of their own perpetrator’s behavior.
-Having experienced a loss of their own X when they, themselves were victimized, perpetrators may (sub/un)consciously believe that their attacker was the recipient of the X they lost.
+Having experienced a loss of their own X when they themselves were victimized, perpetrators may (sub/un)consciously misperceive that their past attacker was the recipient of the X that they so abruptly lost.
 Many victims of violence and violation are told, or otherwise led to believe that they are to blame for the event(s), further reinforcing the residence of Y and loss of X in the system.
 Further, perpetrators (once victims) may misinterpret the relief they feel in expressing Y. Relating to the tumultuous confusion of their own trauma, some may even believe that, through their violent act(s), they are recipient of their victim’s lost X.

 It’s no wonder we explore this through symbolism in the arts and entertainment industries.
 What pops to mind is North America’s current fascination with vampires, zombies and other life-eating/energy-transfering characters– a fascination that seems to recur in different generations.
 The evidence, time and time again, shows us that this attempt to get rid of Y through transmitting it to another, and/or to steal another’s X does not work.
 The perpetrator of the attempted transfer remains in a wretched destination, with even more Y to carry.
 And, calamitously, the victim is left with his/her very own increased burden of Y to either hold, express, or resolve.